kanni872/AI_Lab_2023-24/Ex.No13_Learning_miniproject.md

 ## **AIM:**

-To write a Python program that trains a classifier to recommend songs based on user preferences using supervised learning and clustering analysis, and automatically generates a playlist of similar tracks.
+To write a Python program that trains  classifier to recommend songs based on user preferences using supervised learning and clustering analysis, and automatically generates a playlist of similar tracks.

 ---